Q&A: Post-war Sri Lanka

 The report also accused the Tamil Tigers of using civilians as human shields, saying the rebels shot those who tried to escape.
 It also said that the rebels positioned heavy weapons in hospital grounds.

 Sri Lanka rejected the claims in the report as biased and fraudulent.
-It asked the UN not to publish it, saying it could damage reconciliation efforts.

 What efforts have been made to promote post-war reconciliation?